Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Introduce Your Cat to Their Carrier

 This may not sound like a way to calm your cat for vet visits, but it does work.
 If your cat reacts with fear or aggression when seeing their pet carrier, working on getting them accustomed to the carrier may be the answer you’ve been looking for.
 The best way to do this is to leave the pet carrier out at all times instead of tucked away until it’s needed.
-If the carrier is an everyday object your cat encounters, it’s less likely to react negatively when it’s time to use it.
+If the carrier is an everyday object your cat encounters, they’re less likely to react negatively when it’s time to use it.

 2. Take Car Rides More Often